Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 Step 5 - Backstage and GoLive

 This is convenient for many livestreaming and audio-room use cases.
-If you want calls to start immediately when you join them that's also possible.
-Simply go the Stream dashboard, click the livestream call type and disable the backstage mode.
+If you want calls to start immediately when you join them, that's also possible.
+Simply go to the Stream dashboard, click the livestream call type, and disable the backstage mode.

-Now let's press Go live in the iOS app.
-Upon going live, you will be greeted with an interface that looks like this:
+Now, let's press Go live in the iOS app.
+Upon going live, you will be greeted with an interface like this.

 You can also click the link below to watch the video in your browser.